v-sbradley/bacx-pr/topics/review-link.md

 ### Build one from scratch

+> [!NOTE]
-> ![NOTE] It can be helpful to bookmark a review link or two for future reference.
+> It can be helpful to bookmark a review link or two for future reference.